 Two kinds of new fund offerings are available:

-To sum up, everything that has been stated so far AMCs is more likely to create new funds and often come up with something new.
+To sum up, everything that has been stated so far AMCs are more likely to create new funds and often come up with something new.
 But that doesn't mean that you have to invest in it.
 The best way to benefit from bull runs or safeguard your savings during the bull period will be a fund that was managed through different market cycles and is supervised by seasoned fund administers.
+So, while investing in NFOs please consider your risk appetite, and preferred investment horizon, funds objective should match with your investment profile so that it should help you fulfill your investment goals.

 With reference to the SEBI circular dated 20th July 2020, Peak Margin has been introduced in the Equity, Commodity & Currency segment from 1st December 2020.
 W.e.f 1st June 2021, there ...Read More